If we don’t win, you don’t pay.

 Are U-Turns In Residential Districts Legal?

 Here’s another one of those “it depends” answers.
-Yes, you can make a U-Turn in a neighborhood, BUT only if it is safe and NOT excluded explicitly as a right or privilege.
+Yes, you can make a U-turn in a neighborhood, but only if it is safe and NOT explicitly excluded as a right or privilege.

 U-turns in residential districts are governed by California Vehicle Code Section 22103, which states: